 A student's cost of attendance (COA) is calculated based on the number of weeks within a student's award year.
 All elements of the COA except tuition and books are standard across all programs.
 The elements of the COA are based on the answers the student provides on the FAFSA application.
-The actual cost of tuition and books is factored into the student's COA calculation.
-Students' remaining financial need is the cost of attendance minus any grant-based aid and scholarships, minus any loans obtained by the student.
+The Cost of Attendance is assumed as off-campus housing status.
+CBD College does not provide on-campus housing.
+For dependent students only, if off-campus is incorrect and you would like to declare a different housing status (for example with parent), please notify Financial Aid by emailing fa@cbd.edu so we may review and adjust your Cost of Attendance.
+The 2025-2026 Budget is derived from the financial aid budget of the California Student Aid Commission for standard metropolitan areas of our size and composure.
+These monthly budget amounts are uniformly applied to student applicants during the current Award Year.
+The actual cost of attendance minus any grant-based aid and scholarships, minus any loans obtained by the student.
 Students may request their individual cost of attendance calculation in writing by sending an email request to fa@cbd.edu.
 Students are also provided their individual COA calculation on the Financing Plan provided to all students by e-mail.